peach-water/ffmpeg-GUI-with-PyDracula/README-en.md

 * Merge subtitle
 * Auto Cut the video (Automatically cut out the corresponding video based on the audio)
 * Use Whisper to automatically generate subtitles for videos
-* Single file processing has error-code feedback

 features will be implemented in future:
 * More preset mode
-* Multi-segment video stitching
+* Multi-segment video stitching (Maybe not so important for this tiny project)
-* Batch FFMPEG error-code feedback (currently when FFMPEG batch transcoding return error-code, this software has no feedback)
 * Choose and Download Whisper model
 * GPU acceleration